kbsecret/kbsecret/README.md

 dev-team

 # add an environment record to the dev-team session
-$ kbsecret new environment API_KEY 0xBADBEEF -s dev-team
+$ kbsecret new environment api-key API_KEY 0xBADBEEF -s dev-team

 # list all records under the dev-team session
 $ kbsecret list -s dev-team
-API_KEY
+api-key

 # get all environment records in dev-team in an easy-to-source format
 $ kbsecret env -s dev-team --all